Frequently Asked Questions

 Q. Does the Gallery sell artworks?

-A. No, the Art Gallery of Western Australia is not a commercial art gallery and therefore does not sell works of art.
+A. No, The Art Gallery of Western Australia is not a commercial art gallery and therefore does not sell works of art.

 Q. Does the Gallery conduct art workshops?